 - The map (mapping) function uses tables that are constructed according to the slider settings.
 Each table uses a pair of sliders: table n uses sliders 2n and 2n+1 for the high and low values, respectively.
+The table is constructed as follows, where L is the value of the low slider, H is the value of the high slider, and I is an entry:

+'''

+if I \le L, use 0;

+if I \ge H, use 255;

+if L < I < H, use (I - L) 255/(H - L).

+'''

-The table is constructed as follows, where L is the value of the low slider, H is the value of the high slider, and I is an entry: if $I \le L$, use 0; if $I \ge H$, use 255; if L < I < H, use (I-L) 255/(H-L). - The rnd (random) function returns a different random number each time it is called, but the entire function resets each time an image is processed.
-As a result, a filter that uses the rnd function will have the same effect each time it is used on the same image. - The mix (mixture) function combines the two input values using the specified fraction.
+- The rnd (random) function returns a different random number each time it is called, but the entire function resets each time an image is processed.
+As a result, a filter that uses the rnd function will have the same effect each time it is used on the same image. - The rst (random state) function can be used to change the initial seed of the random-number-generator (rnd function).
+More information on how rst works in Filter Factory and Filter Foundry can be found in the chapter "Implementation detail differences". - The mix (mixture) function combines the two input values using the specified fraction.
 A fraction of 1/2 returns the average of the two input values.
 A fraction close to 1 returns the first input value, and a fraction close to 0 returns the second input value.
-The mix of (a,b,n,d) is defined as an/d+b(d-n)/d. - The scl (scale) function maps a value from an input range onto an output range.
+The mix of (a,b,n,d) is defined as a\n/d+b\(d-n)/d. - The scl (scale) function maps a value from an input range onto an output range.
 For example, an input range of 0 to 255 could be mapped onto an output range of -100 to 100 by the expression scl(c,0,255,-100,100).
 In this example, channel values close to 0 are mapped starting at -100, and channel values close to 255 are mapped up to 100.
+Note that val(0,a,b) is equivalent to scl(ctl(0),0,255,a,b). - sin and cos are bounded while tan will go to +/- infinity (actually the output range is -167772 to 167772).
+The following diagram shows a diagram of the three functions:

-Note that val(0,a,b) is equivalent to scl(ctl(0),0,255,a,b). - The r2x and r2y functions convert radial coordinates to cartesian coordinates.
+- The r2x and r2y functions convert radial coordinates to cartesian coordinates.
 The c2d and c2m functions convert Cartesian coordinates to radial coordinates. - The get and put functions can be used to store intermediate values into one of the cells (indexed from 0 to 255).
 Because the channel expressions are evaluated in order (R,G,B,A), the cells can be filled with values in an expression, and the values are available for the following functions.
 For example, the following expressions:

-R: put((76r+150g+29b)/256, 0), get(0)
+R: put(i, 0), get(0)